Blog

 Your audience is on social media.
 But how do you reach them?

-If you’re struggling to reach your audience organically, it’s worth experimenting with social ads.
-The platform you choose to run ads on will depend on where your audience is.
-Most coworking spaces will find success with Meta (Facebook and Instagram) and TikTok ads.
+The platform you choose to run ads on will depend on where your audience spends the most time online.
+Most coworking spaces will find success with Meta (Facebook and Instagram) ads.

 A successful ad comes down to two primary components: